 The Board of Directors of Teradata Corporation believes that it is important for senior management’s interests to be aligned with those of stockholders and the company’s long-term success.
-To that end, Teradata’s revised stock ownership guidelines, effective as of February 2017, encourage our executive officers (the “Executives”) to have an equity interest in the company at a level sufficient to assure Teradata’s stockholders of their commitment to value creation while satisfying the Executives’ need for portfolio diversification.
+To that end, Teradata’s revised stock ownership guidelines, effective as of November 2019, encourage our Executives (Section 16 executive officers and executive vice presidents) to have an equity interest in the company at a level sufficient to assure Teradata’s stockholders of their commitment to value creation while satisfying the Executives’ need for portfolio diversification.
 To the extent that the Executives have not already achieved this ownership level, they are generally expected to increase their ownership position as set forth in the guidelines.

-The Compensation and Human Resource Committee of the Teradata Board of Directors will periodically review and adjust, as appropriate, the number of shares for the minimum ownership requirement based on the price of Teradata’s common stock, competitive practice, and such other factors as it deems appropriate.
+The Compensation and People Committee of the Teradata Board of Directors will periodically review and adjust, as appropriate the minimum ownership requirement levels based on the price of Teradata’s common stock, competitive practice, and such other factors as it deems appropriate.

 These guidelines are in addition to those for Teradata’s non-employee directors set forth in the Teradata Corporation Board of Directors Corporate Governance Guidelines.